 Projections with the OM incorporating parameter variability (Table 7) and projection variability (Table 8) produced a wide range of trajectories.
-Figure 25 shows the median of five-hundred simulations to 2079 without mortality due to fishing, along with the interval between the 5th and 95th percentiles.
-Individual trajectories (twenty plotted) show that a single trajectory may cover a wide range of that interval in this 60-year period.
-The variability looks like it has reached its full range after 30 years, although there are some trajectories that have not completely reached unfished equilibrium.
-Trajectories may take a long time to recover to unfished conditions when starting at low values, but it is likely that with fishing, the spawning biomass equilibrates much faster.
+Figure 33 shows fifty projected trajectories without fishing, variable weight-at-age, and an environmental regime switching on average every 30 years.
+An individual trajectory may cover a wide range of spawning biomass values in this 90-year period.
+The variability looks like it has reached its full range after 30 years, but there is still cyclic behavior which is due to the long period of the environmental regime.